Chicago: Sports

 The Chicago Bears, one of the last two remaining charter members of the National Football League (NFL), have won nine NFL Championships, including the 1985 Super Bowl XX.
-The other remaining charter franchise, the Chicago Cardinals, also started out in the city, but is now known as the Arizona Cardinals.
-The Bears have won more games in the history of the NFL than any other team, and only the Green Bay Packers, their longtime rivals, have won more championships.
 The Bears play their home games at Soldier Field.
-Soldier Field re-opened in 2003 after an extensive renovation.

 The Chicago Bulls of the National Basketball Association (NBA) is one of the most recognized basketball teams in the world.
 During the 1990s, with Michael Jordan leading them, the Bulls won six NBA championships in eight seasons.
-They also boast the youngest player to win the NBA Most Valuable Player Award, Derrick Rose, who won it for the 2010–11 season.

 The Chicago Blackhawks of the National Hockey League (NHL) began play in 1926, and are one of the "Original Six" teams of the NHL.
 The Blackhawks have won six Stanley Cups, including in 2010, 2013, and 2015.
 Both the Bulls and the Blackhawks play at the United Center.

 Chicago Fire FC is a member of Major League Soccer (MLS) and plays at Soldier Field.
-After playing its first eight seasons at Soldier Field, the team moved to suburban Bridgeview to play at SeatGeek Stadium.
-In 2019, the team announced a move back to Soldier Field.
 The Fire have won one league title and four U.S. Open Cups, since their founding in 1997.
 In 1994, the United States hosted a successful FIFA World Cup with games played at Soldier Field.

+The Chicago Stars FC are a team in the National Women's Soccer League (NWSL).
+They previously played in Women's Professional Soccer (WPS), of which they were a founding member, before joining the NWSL in 2013.
+They play at SeatGeek Stadium in Bridgeview, Illinois.

 The Chicago Sky is a professional basketball team playing in the Women's National Basketball Association (WNBA).
 They play home games at the Wintrust Arena.
 The team was founded before the 2006 WNBA season began.

 The Chicago Marathon has been held each year since 1977 except for 1987, when a half marathon was run in its place.
 The Chicago Marathon is one of six World Marathon Majors.

-Five area colleges play in Division I conferences: two from major conferences—the DePaul Blue Demons (Big East Conference) and the Northwestern Wildcats (Big Ten Conference)—and three from other D1 conferences—the Chicago State Cougars (Western Athletic Conference); the Loyola Ramblers (Missouri Valley Conference); and the UIC Flames (Horizon League).
+Five area colleges play in Division I conferences: two from major conferences—the DePaul Blue Demons (Big East Conference) and the Northwestern Wildcats (Big Ten Conference)—and three from other D1 conferences—the Chicago State Cougars (Northeast Conference); the Loyola Ramblers (Atlantic 10 Conference); and the UIC Flames (Missouri Valley Conference).

-Chicago has also entered into esports with the creation of the Chicago Huntsmen, a professional Call of Duty team that participates within the CDL.
-At the Call of Duty League's Launch Week games in Minneapolis, Minnesota, the Chicago Huntsmen went on to beat both the Dallas Empire and Optic Gaming Los Angeles.
+Chicago has also entered into esports with the creation of the OpTic Chicago, a professional Call of Duty team that participates within the CDL.